 MSci Wild Animal Biology

-We will not be accepting any more applications, however an exciting new course in Wild Animal Health Sciences at both BSc and MSci level is now available.
+We will not be accepting any more applications, however an exciting new course in Wildlife Health Sciences at both BSc and MSci level is now available.

 The MSci in Wild Animal Biology is an undergraduate integrated master’s degree, the aim of which is to give you a thorough foundation in biosciences, with further specialisation into wild animal biology in the fourth year (Masters) of study.
 This degree is delivered together with the Zoological Society of London.